savioti/dart_genetic_algorithm/README.md

-A genetic algorithm implemetation in Dart for a university project.
+A genetic algorithm implemetation in Dart for an university project.